 Pruning in winter—during the dormant season—invigorates many trees and shrubs because it leaves the plants with extra root and energy reserves that will support new growth on the remaining branches.
-Dormant-season pruning is good for you, too, because you can see the branches more clearly without leaves in the way.
-And it gives you a reason to go outside on mild winter days.
-Here is a partial list of shrubs and trees you can prune from winter until the long days of spring start sap flowing again.
-You'll also find here a short list of trees not to prune during winter.
+Dormant-season pruning is good for you, too, because you can see the branches more clearly without leaves in the way, and it gives you a reason to go outside.
+But not every plant should be pruned in winter.
+Here's a list of those that should:

 Some trees "bleed" or ooze sap when pruned in late winter or early spring.
 While oozing sap is not dangerous to the tree, it can make a sticky, dirty mess, especially on parked cars.
 Prune these trees in summer or fall:

 How To Prune: